Not sure where to begin? Try these first.

 Covers social science and interdisciplinary research; includes nearly two million bibliographic references to journal articles, books, reviews and selected chapters dating back to 1951.
 It is unique in its broad coverage of international material and incorporates over 100 languages and countries.
 Over 2,700 journals are regularly indexed and some 7,000 books included each year.
 Abstracts are provided for half of all current journal articles and full text availability is continually increasing.

-The Charities Listings is a searchable list of Canadian charities maintained by the Canada Revenue Agency.
+The Charities Listings is a searchable list of Canadian charities or other qualified donees maintained by the Canada Revenue Agency.

 Features streaming videos of films, clips and trailers from the National Film Board (NFB) collection, including NFB world-renowned documentaries, films that chronicle key moments in the lives of Canadians and works that take a stand on issues of global importance: the environment, human rights, international conflict and more.
 It also contains acclaimed Canadian dramatic features, documentaries, animated films, and experimental works.